 Riding the Wave: How Cadre helped FST Logistics Become an E-Commerce Leader

 While FST had never done high-volume fulfillment before, they were already using Cadence software from Cadre Technologies.
 One phone call later, and Cadre identified the need for FST to add Shipping Label Picking, a Cadence module designed to deliver fast fulfillment for e-commerce orders.
-On May 23, 2016, the software went live.

 “It’s our fastest-growing line of business, ever,” says Brad Wright, FST’s director of business development.